 What Does the Caliper Test Look Like?

-This pre-employment test includes 98 questions that are divided over a series of sections, including two personality questionnaires, a cognitive assessment, and a full-on personality test.
+This pre-employment test includes 98 questions divided over a series of sections, including two personality questionnaires, a cognitive assessment, and a full-on personality test.
 There is no time limit to complete the exam, but the average testing time is around one hour.

 Since your score is determined by the answers given, it is vital that you do not skip any questions.